MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/custom-branding-meetings.md

 ### Use Cases for Multiple Departments or Business Units in One Tenant

-For organizations with more than one business unit or department under a different brand identity within the same tenant, admins can create meeting customization policies dedicated to each brand, and assign a department or business unit user group to a specific policy.
+Some organizations have more than one business unit or department under a different brand identity which live within the same tenant.
+In these cases, admins can create meeting customization policies that are dedicated to each brand, and assign a department or business unit user group to a specific policy.

 #### A use case

 Contoso Ltd. has a single Tenant in Microsoft Teams, which has the user profiles of all of their employees across their different business organizations.
-To continue increasing their brand presence with their clients, as well as encourage an internal corporate culture, the company is looking to adopt custom branded meetings in Teams.
+To continue increasing their brand presence with their clients, and encourage an internal corporate culture, the company is looking to adopt custom branded meetings in Teams.

 Contoso has two business units (BUs) under their organization: Contoso Technical Services and Contoso Education.
 Both BUs have their own distinct brand imagery, and want to display their branding during their internal and external meetings.